cabrerac/doa-composition/README.md

 ## How to run it?

-You can run the code (i.e., deploying services defined in the `./main.py` file) using the following command: `python main.py`.
+You can run the code (i.e., deploying services defined in the `./main.py` file and execute a simple composition) using the following command: `python main.py`.

 Our code uses AWS credentials to log into AWS from console.
 These credetils can be conigured as context variables as follows: